Nep-Timeline/Cirno/README.md

-# Freezer Lite
+# Cirno
-Freezer lite is a free and open-source android tombstone module
+Cirno is a free and open-source android freezer module